In the shadow

 Toward the isle of B.

 The following is a detailed recounting of the clues, stories and history found for The Secret – A Treasure Hunt, the New York casque.
-The solutions presented here have been provided by myself, Scott Harrison, and submitted to Byron Preiss Visual Publication for confirmation.
+The solutions presented here have been provided by myself, Scott Harrison.
 To simplify reading, important links in the search are shown in bold.
 Enjoy!

 I learned a lot about Preiss’s approach to these puzzles while working on the solution for New Orleans, and in many ways the New York search has been very similar.
 Preiss wants us to learn about a city by finding stories of people and places we never knew.
 To follow the path he’s created for us we can’t simply match shapes and imagery, we have to discover the tales and history he wants us to find.
 He gives us blatant clues to establish where we need to begin our search, but those can be rabbit holes.